Real Megalodon Teeth: The Collector’s Guide

-We always measure with a caliper and show the exact measurement to 1/100 of an inch.
-Appearances Can be Deceiving.
+Appearances can be deceiving and that is why we always measure with a caliper and show the exact measurement to 1/100 of an inch.
 Another important determination of the size of the tooth is its weight.

 - Diagonal Length: The diagonal length is determined by measuring from the tip of the blade to the corner of the root.
 When someone tells you that they have a 5″ Megalodon tooth they are saying that the diagonal length of the longer size is 5″.
 When purchasing a tooth, people usually would like to know the length of both sides of the tooth.
 This is why you usually see references to two lengths when people are selling a tooth.
 L1 is the length of the longer side and L2 is the length of the shorter tooth.

 - When purchasing a tooth be aware what the person describing the tooth used to measure it.
 The length of a tooth cannot be accurately determined by using a ruler.
 A caliper measures lengths to 1/1000 of an inch.
 Some dealers give an approximate measurement.
 This is fine until you find that your 6″ tooth is only 5.95″.
 This may not seem like much of a difference, but it can mean that the tooth is not as valuable.
 The difference in value between a 5.95″ tooth and a 6″ tooth can easily be hundreds of dollars.

 - Always be suspicious when someone selling a tooth tells you that a tooth is 5″ or 5-1/2″.
 This is a sign that they eyeballed the length with a ruler and it is probably not accurate.
 The tooth may measure 5.47″, but they round it to 5-1/2″ hoping to get more money than the tooth is worth.